arpankg/zendesk-clone/DATABASE.md

 #### Fields
 - `id`: UUID, primary key, auto-generated
 - `title`: Text, required, ticket summary
+- `description`: Text, required, detailed explanation of the ticket/issue
 - `status`: Text, required, enum:
   - `new`: Ticket created but not yet assigned to support staff
   - `open`: Assigned to support staff and being worked on